Patrick Ryan Dunnion

 He was predeceased by his parents, James and Barbara, as well as his dear sister Alyssa Eppich and brother James Ross, Jr.

-He is survived by three brothers, Joshua and his wife Betsy Ross of Marshfield, MA, Sam Ross of Hinman Hollow, and Justin Ross of Fly Creek; nephews Angus and Bert Ross of Marshfield, MA, Colin Ross of Cherry Valley, and Gilly Ross of Cooperstown; nieces Sarah Eppich of Maine and Lucy Ross of Cooperstown; a brother-in-law Frederick Eppich of Saco, ME; Aunt Judy and Uncle Bill Weber of New Hampshire and Uncle Jonny Maczko of New Jersey; and cousins Lori, Kim and Cheryl, Robbie and Ryan.
+He is survived by three brothers, Joshua and his wife Betsy Ross of Marshfield, Massachusetts, Sam Ross of Hinman Hollow, and Justin Ross of Fly Creek; nephews Angus and Bert Ross of Marshfield, Massachusetts, Colin Ross of Cherry Valley, and Gilly Ross of Cooperstown; nieces Sarah Eppich of Maine and Lucy Ross of Cooperstown; a brother-in- law Frederick Eppich of Saco, Maine; Aunt Judy and Uncle Bill Weber of New Hampshire; Uncle Jonny Maczko of New Jersey; and cousins Lori, Kim and Cheryl, Robbie and Ryan.

 A Memorial Service will be offered at 11 a.m.
 Saturday, May 24, 2025, at Christ Church, Cooperstown, with the Rev’d Nathan P. Ritter, Rector officiating.
-Immediately following the service at church, all are invited to re-gather for a party at the pond.
+Towards the conclusion of the service Military Honors will be accorded by the United States Coast Guard Funeral Honor Guard.
+Immediately following the services at church, all are invited to a party at the Ross family pond in Hinman Hollow at 242 Lippitt Road, Hartwick.

 Arrangements are under the care and guidance of the Connell, Dow & Deysenroth Funeral Home in Cooperstown.